darominski/vslib_experiments/source/vslib/docs/source/usage_examples/transforms.rst

 :code:`AbcToAlphaBetaTransform` implements the `abc` to :math:`\alpha\beta0` (Clarke) transformation from three-phase components in the `abc` reference frame to the rotating :math:`\alpha\beta0` frame.
-The algorithm follows the implementation and nomeclature of the `Clarke Matlab implementation <https://ch.mathworks.com/help/mcb/ref/clarketransform.html>`_.
+The algorithm follows the implementation and nomeclature of the `Inverse Clarke Matlab implementation <https://ch.mathworks.com/help/mcb/ref/inverseclarketransform.html>`_.

 The :code:`transform` method takes three obligatory :code:`double`-type arguments, one for each `a`, `b`, and `c` component in the `abc` frame of reference.
 The method returns a tuple of :math:`\alpha`, :math:`\beta`, and `0` values.
 The calculation is as follows: